mudita/MuditaOS/pure_changelog.md

 ## Unreleased

 ### Changed / Improved
+* Added Polish translation to a calendar title
 * Changed USB logging
 * Separated system volume from Bluetooth device volume for A2DP